ChilliCream/graphql-platform/website/src/docs/hotchocolate/filtering/bool-filter.md

+---
+title: Filtering - Boolean Filter
+---

-### Boolean Filter
+## Boolean Filter

-In this example, we look at the filter configuration of Boolean filter.
+In this example, we look at the filter configuration of a Boolean filter.
 As an example, we will use the following model:

 ```csharp